alvarobartt/pypackage-cookie/README.md

 * [Travis-CI](https://travis-ci.org/) continuous integration so as to test that the package works properly after each commit.
 * Integration with [Codecov](https://azure.microsoft.com/es-es/services/devops/pipelines/) so as to get to know which source code lines are hitted and which of them are missed.
 * Additionally, other CI tools such as [Azure Pipelines](https://azure.microsoft.com/es-es/services/devops/pipelines/) or [Github Actions](https://github.com/features/actions).
-* [sphinx](https://www.sphinx-doc.org/en/master/) automatic developer documentation generated from function docstrings, rStructuredText & Markdown files, which can lated be hosted on [ReadTheDocs](https://readthedocs.org/).
+* [sphinx](https://www.sphinx-doc.org/en/master/) automatic developer documentation generated from function docstrings, reStructuredText & Markdown files, which can lated be hosted on [ReadTheDocs](https://readthedocs.org/).
 * and much more that will be progressively included...

 ## Installation